-Living mortgage-free also means the Johnsons can step up contributions to charities they feel strongly about, such as the Humane Society, their local food bank and a non-profit supporting paralyzed veterans.
+Living mortgage-free also means the Johnsons can step up contributions to charities they feel strongly about, such as the Humane Society, their local food bank and a nonprofit supporting paralyzed veterans.

 Other than that, their spending and saving habits have remained largely unchanged.

-She and John both max out their retirement savings plans, like they always have.
+Katie and John both max out their retirement savings plans, like they always have.